What does “otona” mean in Japanese?

 Let me start with the definition and meanings of “otona”.

 - otona – 大人 (おとな) : a noun meaning ‘adult’ in Japanese.
 This can also work as plural.
 Learn more about Japanese plural.
-Depending on the situation and context, this can also work like an adjective to mean ‘adult’, ‘mature’, or ‘grown-up’.
+Depending on the context and situation, this can also work like an adjective to mean ‘adult’, ‘mature’, or ‘grown-up’.

 Grammatically, this is a noun.
-Native speakers, however, sometimes use this like an adjective especially in speaking.
-In the Japanese language, the border between nouns and some adjectives called na-adjectives is very ambiguous.
-Every na-adjective basically consists of one noun and one conjugative suffix.
-And native speakers often omit the suffix in conversations.
-So, Japanese nouns often work like shortened adjectives in speaking.
+Sometimes, however, native speakers use this like an adjective.
+In Japanese, the border between nouns and some adjectives called na-adjectives is very ambiguous.
+Many na-adjectives consist of a noun and a conjugative suffix.
+And native speakers often omit the suffix especially in speaking.
+So, Japanese nouns can often work like the shortened versions of the corresponding na-adjectives.
 “Otona” is one of them.
-This is the reason it can work like an adjective to mean ‘adult’, ‘mature’, or ‘grown-up’.
+This is why it can work like an adjective to mean ‘adult’, ‘mature’, or ‘grown-up’ in Japanese.

 The definition and meanings are not that difficult, I think.
 To understand this noun more clearly, however, let me explain its kanji characters in detail, one by one.